 Please join us in a national dialogue about the importance of children's mental health

-in an effort to raise awareness and end prejudice and discrimination.
+in an effort to foster acceptance and end prejudice and discrimination.

 Children's Mental Health Matters!

 Support the National Federation of Families.
 Together, we can end bias and discrimination and help build a healthy nation that celebrates children's strengths.